mohamedkhairy23/PostgreSQL/README.md

 ## Help commands:

-- \copyright for distribution terms
 - \h for help with SQL commands
 - \? for help with PostgreSQL commands
-- \g or terminate with semicolon to execute query
-- \q to quit

 ## Connect to a new database: